Smart Dimmer Controlled by Mobile App

 }

-After deploying the code on the ESP32, we can test it by connecting to the access point and entering the ESP32’s IP address in a web browser.
-The web server will display the current brightness value (initially zero).
-To change the brightness, include the desired value as a query string parameter in the URL.
-The web server will then respond with the new brightness value, and the light will adjust accordingly.
-Consequently, the next step of this project is to develop a mobile app capable of sending requests with the brightness parameters to the ESP32 web server, enhancing the usability of the smart dimmer.
+After deploying the code on the ESP32, the system was tested by connecting to the access point and entering the ESP32’s IP address in a web browser.
+The web server initially displayed the current brightness value, which was set to zero.
+To change the brightness, the desired value was included as a query string parameter in the URL.
+The web server responded with the updated brightness value, and the light adjusted accordingly.
+As a result, the next step of the project focused on developing a mobile application capable of sending brightness control requests to the ESP32 web server, improving the overall usability of the smart dimmer.

 Mobile App